KDE/sink/docs/storage.md

 Clients..

-* Request a path from akonadi2 and store the file there.
+* Request a path from sink and store the file there.
 * Store the path of the written file in the property.

 Resources..